DSA Roadmap for Placements: What Matters in 2026

 return []

 Target: Solve 20-25 hashing problems.
-This stage goes fast because the concept is straightforward.
+Goes fast because the concept is straightforward.
+Biggest challenge isn't understanding hashing — it's recognizing when a problem calls for it.

 Stage 3: Two Pointers and Sliding Window (2 weeks)

 These two techniques come up in interviews constantly.
-They are also the techniques where the jump from brute force (O(n^2)) to optimal (O(n)) is most dramatic.
+They're also the techniques where the jump from brute force (O(n^2)) to an answer that runs in O(n) is most dramatic.
+Interviewers love watching candidates make that leap.

 Two Pointer patterns: